 - Appeals from the District Court and requests for jury trials

 - Juvenile cases may include any matter brought before the Court which involve persons under the age of eighteen years.

 Liens and Judgements

 - Liens and judgments including encumbrances, State tax liens, hospital liens, Maryland tax liens, District Court liens, civil judgments, and United States District Court judgments are recorded in the Office of the Clerk.

-- Citizens are selected randomly for service on grand and petit juries in the manner prescribed by the Court of Appeals.
+- Citizens are selected randomly for service on grand and petit juries in the manner prescribed by the Supreme Court of Maryland.
 Jury trials are available only in the Circuit Courts of Maryland.

 Public Official Commissions